 - people without gout or high uric acid

-After six weeks, all the groups showed lower levels of uric acid.
+After 6 weeks, all the groups showed lower levels of uric acid.

 Lemon juice may help balance uric acid levels because it helps make the body more alkaline.
 This means it slightly raises the pH level of blood and other fluids.
 Lemon juice also makes your urine more alkaline.

-According to a study published in the British Medical Journal, this happens because drinking lemon juice causes your body to release more calcium carbonate.
+According to a 2015 study, this happens because drinking lemon juice causes your body to release more calcium carbonate.
 The calcium mineral bonds to uric acid and breaks it down to water and other compounds.
 This makes your blood less acidic and lowers uric acid levels in the body.

 In the second study, each person drank the fresh juice of two lemons diluted in two liters of water every day.

 It’s not known if bottled or frozen lemon juice would have the same effect as fresh juice.
-The dosage for lemon extract for people is also not yet determined.
+The recommended dosage of lemon extract for people is also not yet determined.

 Additionally, the studies didn’t record the effect of lemon juice on gout symptoms, which is a crucial factor for anyone experiencing gout-related pain.